RubixML/ML/CONTRIBUTING.md

 # Contributing Guidelines
-We believe that our contributors play an important and meaningful role in bringing powerful machine learning tools to the PHP language.
-Please read over the following guidelines so that we can ensure that our users continue to get the best experience.
+We strongly believe that our contributors play an important and meaningful role in bringing powerful machine learning tools to the PHP language.
+Please read over the following guidelines so that we can continue to provide high quality software that users love.

 ### Pull Request Checklist
 Here are some things to check off before sending in a pull request